-Who wouldn’t want a moist, delicious and sweet gluten-free chocolate chip pumpkin bread to enjoy this fall while sitting in front of a cozy fireplace?
-My pumpkin bread is exceptionally easy to make and stays soft and moist for days.
+Who wouldn’t want a moist, delicious, and sweet gluten-free chocolate chip pumpkin bread to enjoy this fall while sitting in front of a cozy fireplace?
+My pumpkin bread is exceptionally easy to make, offers a remarkably moist crumb, and provides the intense pumpkin flavor you crave every fall.
 This post contains affiliate links.
 Please see my disclosures.

-While I love pumpkin treats year round, I particularly love pumpkin recipes in the fall when stores are offering pumpkin-spiced everything, leaves are falling off the trees, and a chill is in the air reminding me that winter is only a few weeks away.
+While I love pumpkin treats year round, I particularly love pumpkin recipes in the fall when stores offer pumpkin-spiced everything, leaves fall off the trees, and a chill is in the air, reminding me that winter is only a few weeks away.

-This year, to celebrate pumpkin season, I wanted to make a moist, delicious and sweet gluten-free pumpkin bread recipe.
-I knew my family would go crazy for this recipe, as they love banana bread, so I could only imagine how much they’d love gluten-free chocolate chip pumpkin bread too.
+I knew my family would go crazy for this recipe, as they love banana bread, so I could only imagine how much they’d love pumpkin bread, too.

-I love baking with pumpkin because it adds intense moisture to gluten-free baked goods, which can sometimes be crumbly if the right fat and moisture isn’t added.
+I love baking with pumpkin because it adds intense moisture to gluten-free baked goods.
+Gluten-free baked goods are often crumbly and require extra moisture to mimic the taste and texture of gluten.

-Pumpkin is made up of 94 percent water, which empowers pumpkin puree to create intense moisture in baked goods.
-It’s why I add pureed pumpkin to my chocolate-glazed gluten-free donuts and pumpkin pancakes; it truly enhances the texture of so many baked goods.
+Pumpkin is comprised of 94 percent water, which empowers pumpkin purée to create intense moisture in baked goods.
+I add pureed pumpkin to my chocolate-glazed gluten-free donuts and pumpkin pancakes; it truly enhances the texture of so many baked goods.

-Furthermore, pumpkin offers many nutritional benefits.
-It’s loaded with fiber, vitamins and minerals, all which boost your immune system during cold and flu season.
+Pumpkin also offers many nutritional benefits.
+It’s loaded with fiber, vitamins, and minerals, boosting your immune system during cold and flu season.
 Did you know that one serving of pumpkin contains 245 percent of your recommended daily intake of vitamin A?
 It’s also packed with potassium, vitamin C, and plenty of antioxidants.

-Mind you, this gluten-free pumpkin bread recipe contains sugar and chocolate chips, so it’s far from being a healthy treat.
+This gluten-free pumpkin bread recipe contains sugar and chocolate chips, so it’s far from a healthy treat.
 But I do love knowing there are some nutritional benefits.

 A Few Notes About this Recipe

-Before you embark on baking up this delicious, intensely moist gluten-free pumpkin bread, please note:
+Before you embark on baking this delicious gluten-free pumpkin bread, please note the following:

-- You can easily mix everything by hand.
-No stand or handheld mixer required.
+(1) You can mix everything by hand.
+No stand or handheld mixer is required.

-- The gluten-free pumpkin bread will last for days, so there’s no rush to eat it.
+(5) The best part is that this gluten-free pumpkin bread will last for days, so there’s no rush to eat it.
 You can even make it a day or two ahead of time.

 Step-By-Step Pumpkin Bread

-Here’s how to make my moist gluten-free chocolate chip pumpkin bread recipe.
+Here’s how to make the best gluten-free pumpkin bread recipe in five easy steps.

 - 1 1/2 cups Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend (222 grams)